dnadesign/silverstripe-quizmaster/README.md

 # silverstripe-quizmaster
-An alternative to User Defined Form and silverstripe-self-assement
+An alternative to User Defined Form and silverstripe-self-assessment